Advertisement

 Great news… and very worrying.
 Not just because the Hilux is supposed to have the simplicity and longevity of Stonehenge, but because this tactic isn’t necessarily a winner.
 The Mercedes X-Class was long ago dropped from UK sale after its premium take on Nissan Navara underpinnings failed to convince the pick-up truck faithful.
 They’ll sniff out a faker in moments.

 So, has the Hilux lost its way, or reinforced its position as a modern motoring icon?
-We’ve tested the two top-spec models: the Hilux Invincible and Invincible X, to find out if they’re worthy of the best-seller or not.
+We’ve given the top-spec a thorough shakedown, though admittedly Toyota hasn’t let us drop this one off a building.
+Yet.

 What's the verdict?

 The Toyota Hilux is a predictably unpretentious machine, and its attempts to court lifestyle truck buyers have done little to alienate its core following while rounding off some of its rougher on-road manners.
-The most welcome upgrade is the new 2.8-litre engine, alleviating the older cars’ tardy performance particularly when fully loaded.
+This is Good News.
+The 2.8 is the engine to have in almost all cases, alleviating the older cars’ tardy performance particularly when fully loaded.
+The hybrid barely moves the needle though – it’s a nod to improved efficiency rather than a genuine gamechanger.

-The cabin remains grim in areas and it’s a cumbersome beast to helm around, but if anything that’s a constant reminder this isn’t a vehicle to pose in – it’s a tool, a faithful workhorse, and a dependable business partner.
+The cabin is still more steel-capped boot than ballet shoe, and it’s a cumbersome beast to helm around.
+But if anything that’s a constant reminder this isn’t a vehicle to pose in – it’s a tool, a faithful workhorse, and a dependable business partner.
+You’ll look upon it fondly for that.

 The Rivals